Ale-JRD/Trads/content/post/index-T1.md

 But even if that was possible, only the 『Sage』 Takanashi could do something like that.
 Sorry, but I refuse to put everyone’s fate, including mine, at that girl’s mercy.

-「That’s why I want to make an escape plan to escape from this dungeon by foot.」
+“That’s why I want to make an escape plan to escape from this dungeon by foot.”

 After cohabitating in this School Tower, I could say that we wouldn’t have a problem with living a normal life after we get out of this dungeon.